Succie1/alx-zero_day/README.md

 A readme file
-This is an updateed file
+This is an updated file